-We asked Holland Hydroponics in Burnley some top questions to assist any growers thinking about switching from traditional methods to the efficient and effective world of hydroponics.
+We asked Holland Horticulture in Burnley some top questions to assist any growers thinking about switching from traditional methods to the efficient and effective world of hydroponics.
 Here is what they had to say;

 What are the main considerations for a grower moving from pots and soil to a hydro system?

 The main concept growers have to think about when considering switching their growing methods is; do they want better results?
 If so, then hydro systems are the way forward.